Model-Agnostic Bounds for Augmented Inverse Probability Weighted Estimators' Wald-Confidence Interval Coverage in Randomized Controlled Trials: Introduction

 In this paper, I attempt to compare the moderate-sample performance of AIPW estimators with and without cross-fitting from another perspective on the asymptotic behavior, the convergence of the corresponding Wald-CI coverage to nominal coverage, namely a Berry-Esseen-type bound, using an estimated asymptotic variance.
 This may be among the most important theoretical questions regarding these flexible nonparametric procedures following asymptotic normality, because one of the most common use of these nonparametric estimators in practice is the resulting asymptotically valid inference based on the corresponding Wald-CI.
 A few existing works provide Berry-Esseen-type bounds for nonparametric estimators. \citet{Quintas-Martinez2022,Chernozhukov2023} derived Berry-Esseen-type bounds for debiased machine learning.
-Because the true asymptotic variance was used to standardize the estimator, these results characterize the convergence rate of the estimator's sampling distribution to the normal distribution, but do not directly characterize the confidence interval coverage when the asymptotic variance is estimated. \citet{Saco2025} characterized the convergence of confidence interval coverage to nominal coverage for debiased machine learning in the special case of partially linear models.
-For relatively simpler procedures, Berry-Esseen-type bounds (or more precise characterizations in the form of Edgeworth expansions) have been established. \citet{Hall1992} reviewed these results for the sample mean, some parametric models, and kernel smoothing.
+Because the true asymptotic variance was used to standardize the estimator, these results characterize the convergence rate of the estimator's sampling distribution to the normal distribution, but do not directly characterize the CI coverage when the asymptotic variance is estimated. \citet{Saco2025} characterized the convergence of CI coverage to nominal coverage for debiased machine learning in the special case of partially linear models.
+For relatively simpler procedures, Berry-Esseen-type bounds on CI coverage rates (or more precise characterizations of the rates) have been established. \citet{Hall1992} reviewed these results for the sample mean, some parametric models, and kernel smoothing.
 Berry-Eseen-type bounds for U-statistics \citep[e.g.,][]{Callaert2007,Bickel2007}, the sample mean of high-dimensional random vectors \citep[e.g.,][]{Zhilova2020,Zhilova2022}, stationary dependent data \citep[e.g.,][]{Bentkus1997,Jirak2016,Jirak2023}, or design based average treatment effect (ATE) estimation \citep[e.g.,][]{Shi2022}, have also been derived.
 However, to the best of my knowledge at the time of writing, no existing literature addresses the convergence rate of CI coverage for a flexible nonparametric ATE estimator with an estimated variance.